LeGrand-Lab/BulkAnalysis_plusNetwork/exam_INTER_conditions/static/readmedocs/recap_explain.md

 1. **Neutro** cell type is only present at day D2, if we only take account of dynamic approach, we will neglect this important celltype for differences Old vs Young at D2 (furthermore, it has interactions with other celltypes at D2, see numeral 3).
 2. We are interested in seing what happens to Pathways across time, with details into every single day, so we need to run Pathway analysis day by day.
-3. We need to integrate DE information (FC, padj, etc)  to Ligand-Receptor networks.
+3. We need to integrate DE information (FC==log2FoldChange, padj, etc)  to Ligand-Receptor networks.
 These Networks were built **by day**.

 ## Recap